 How often have you heard someone say, “I get bad vibes about that guy” and later it is discovered that he had hidden problems.
 Intuition is given by the spirit.
 Very often small children have this feeling as well.

 If you want an instructive Bible study, find a concordance and look up every use of the word “know” and tie them all back to the original Greek.
 It will be an eye opener.

 #Apologetics #GodsWord #ChristianNonfiction #BibliosBlood #Faith #HolySpirit #Christ #truth #endtimes #thewarriordifference #ChristianTwitterCommunity #NationalYouthOnline #JesusMyRighteousness #Jesus #FreeWill #ChristianPhilosophy

-The Ministry of the Watchman – Not a prophet who maps out God’s future for the people of earth either individually or collectively, but an observer on the wall sharing a report of what God is seeing and doing in the world at large and also in the congregations of His people.
+The Ministry of the Watchman – An observer on the wall sharing a report of what God is seeing and doing in the world at large and also in the congregations of His people.
 Cornelia Scott Cree, Watchman, Change Agent, Essayist.
 See www.CorneliaScottCree.com.